Schockwav3/SMILESGeneratorPredictor/README.md

 - Process of splitting the data into training and test sets, converting this data into PyTorch tensors and creating DataLoaders to efficiently process the data during training

+- In many real data sets, the classes are often unevenly distributed (**class imbalance**).
+This can cause problems in a binary classification problem.
+Machine learning models tend to favour the majority class as it occurs more frequently.
+This leads to poorer recognition of the minority class.
+By increasing the number of minority class examples, the model is forced to focus on this class as well and not just favour the majority class.

+    - `axl_data = df[df['Target'] == 1]`: A subset of the DataFrame `df` is created, which only contains the data rows in which the Target column has the value `1`.
+This means that axl_data only represents the data points that are classified as AXL kinase inhibitors.

+    - `df = pd.concat([df, axl_data] * 3)`: Duplicates the data from `axl_data` three times and inserts it back into the original DataFrame `df`.

 - `X = df.drop(columns=["SMILES", "Target"])`: Removes the columns "SMILES" and "Target" from the DataFrame `df` to create the feature matrix `X`.
 This matrix contains all numerical descriptors and fingerprints that serve as input data for the model.

 - `y = df["Target"]`: Extracts the target variable `y` from the DataFrame, which indicates whether the molecules are general molecules (`0`) or AXL kinase inhibitors (`1`).